fede2cr/CircuitPlayground_games/README.md

 <img src="https://cdn-learn.adafruit.com/guides/images/000/001/505/medium800/fruit_thumb.jpg" width="200">

 #### 3d printing
 For playing this games you need to print some parts.
-The world is a big place and is full of pleople willing to help you build this.
+The world is a big place and is full of people willing to help you build this.
 - [Yoyo](https://learn.adafruit.com/circuit-playground-yoyo/assembly): Print a couple of parts to build an amazing looking yoyo.

 <img src="https://cdn-learn.adafruit.com/assets/assets/000/035/649/small240/circuit_playground_hero-rainbow.jpg" width="200">